school-data-hub/school-data-hub/frontend/README.md

 ### Origins

-This software originated during the COVID-pandemic in our primary school "Hermannschule" in Stolberg (Germany).
-In order to keep track on attendance and quarantine statuses I developed a simple app to keep records in a collaborative way with a simple backend built with flask.
+This software originated during the COVID-pandemic in the primary school "Hermannschule" in Stolberg (Germany).
+In order to keep track on attendance and quarantine statuses a simple app was developed to keep records in a collaborative way with a simple backend built with flask.

-As I realized the time saving potential that brought handling this information digitally, I started to build a data model with information sets that we handle every day and cause long ways (walking across the school), cost time and organization resources, or leave long paper trails.
+Recognizing the time saving potential that brought handling this information digitally, the app was expanded with information sets that are handled every day in schools and cause long ways (walking across the school), cost time and organization resources, or leave long paper trails.

-While learning more and more how programming works, I extended the model more and more...

 ### So what does it do?

-The app takes exported information from the software provided by our Education ministry and uses it to build extended models of the schools' pupils in the backend  without uploading any personal data to the server^.
-The models in the backend are then used to add our additional information.
+The app takes exported information from the software provided by the NRW Education ministry (https://www.svws.nrw.de/) and uses it to build extended models of the schools' pupils in the backend  without uploading any personal data to the server^.
+The models in the backend are then used to add additional information.

 ### Data protection efforts